AdaCore/gnatstudio/docs/users_guide/extending.rst

-In each directory name below, :file:`INSTALL` is the name of the directory in which you have installed GPS. :file:`HOME` is your home directory, either by default or as overridden by the :file:`GPS_HOME` environment variable.
+In each directory name below, :file:`INSTALL` is the name of the directory in which you have installed GPS. :file:`HOME` is your home directory, either by default or as overridden by the :file:`GNATSTUDIO_HOME` environment variable.
 In each directory, only files with :file:`.xml` or :file:`.py` extensions are used.
 Other files are ignored, although for compatibility with future versions of GPS you should not have keep other files in these directories.